mareru/webdriverIO-shop-demo/README.md

 # How to run the test

-To run your tests just call on you local machine:
+To run your tests just call on your local machine:

 ```sh
 $ yarn run wdio